telerik/blazor-docs/_contentTemplates/dropdowns/features.md

 | `MaxHeight` | `string` | The maximum height of the popup. |
 | `MaxWidth` | `string` | The maximum width of the popup. |
 | `Width` | `string` | The width of the popup.
 If you don't specify a value, the dropdown width will match the anchor element width which can help with responsive layouts and 100% widths. |

+>If the **Virtualization** feature is enabled, the dropdown popup width does not depend on the data items.
+Thus, using virtualization alongside long items requires a fixed popup `Width`, e.g., '300px'.
+You can determine this fixed width value by identifying the longest item in the dropdown collection and calculating the required pixel width based on it.
 #end